 Clearing cache on an Android tablet

 So you’ve learned different cache cleaning methods for your Android phone.
-How about clearing cache on an Android tablet?
+How about clearing the cache on an Android tablet?

 Since they both use the same operating system, the procedures are exactly the same whether it’s an Android phone or tablet.

 As you use applications, they start storing files to reference later.
-Clearing cache on Android phone or clearing cache on Android tablet may help you to free up a lot of storage space, sometimes a couple of gigabytes or more.
+Clearing cache on an Android phone or clearing cache on an Android tablet may help you to free up a lot of storage space, sometimes a couple of gigabytes or more.

-While it is necessary or not to perform an Android cache cleaning will depend on your device’s free space and overall behavior.
+Whether it is necessary or not to perform an Android cache cleaning will depend on your device’s free space and overall behavior.